-Explore / What is Ireland's Experience Economy
+What is Ireland's Experience Economy?

 The Experience Economy consists of businesses and organisations that create immersive, memorable experiences for people, in addition to selling goods and services.
 It spans the arts, cultural, sporting and heritage sectors, as well as hospitality, retail, travel, tourism, entertainment, and events.
+This is an ecosystem like no other.

 Imagine the Cliffs of Moher during peak tourist season or Croke Park on a full day; all the services and suppliers that make those places work – the security, the cleaners, the stewards, the caterers… That is Ireland’s Experience Economy.